Once delegates have collected their name tags they can help themselves to refreshments and interact with our sponsors and other attendees.

 Moderated by Tim Doggett CEO of the Chemical Business Association (CBA)

-● How are ESG goals affecting sourcing and supplier selection?
+● Integrating ESG into sourcing and supplier strategies